SebastienMichoy/MSSlidingPanelController/README.md

 																	leftPanelController:leftPanelController
 																andRightPanelController:rightPanelController];
 ```
 You can also create it by using *Storyboard*.
-Take a look at the examples to see how it works !
+Take a look at the examples to see how it works!

 ## Credit
 The library and the examples are developed and designed by [Sébastien MICHOY](http://www.linkedin.com/in/sebastienmichoy).